NagiosEnterprises/nrpe/README.SSL.md

 progresses.
 The new options are in the "SSL/TLS OPTIONS" section of nrpe.cfg, about two-thirds of the way down.

+If you are upgrading NRPE from a prior version, you can run the `update-cfg.pl` script to add the new parameters to your nrpe.cfg.

 The `ssl_version` directive lets you set which versions of SSL/TLS you want to allow.
 SSLv2, SSLv3, TLSv1, TLSv1.1 and TLSv1.2 are
 allowed, or those litereals with a `+` after them (as in TLSv1.1+).